 Silhouette of a Sparrow

-“Silhouette of a Sparrow is an excellent example of an historical coming-of-age lesbian young adult novel.
-Written with a deft hand, based in the true history of its setting, and with characterizations that will ring true to any teenager, it is a worthy and enjoyable read for anyone.
-The writing style is straight-forward so the plot turns, analogies, and descriptions stand out, adding vibrancy to the story.”
+“An excellent example of an historical coming-of-age lesbian young adult novel.
+Written with a deft hand, based in the true history of its setting, and with characterizations that will ring true to any teenager, it is a worthy and enjoyable read for anyone.”

 “Tenderly and touchingly realized.”

 “An immensely charming short novel . . .
 Molly Beth Griffin perfectly captures the mood of America in the twenties—prohibition, first wave feminism, ongoing and virulent racism, the class war at one of its many peaks—and it is this that pushes Silhouette to be more than ‘just’ a coming of age romance novel, but an example of historical fiction at its most vivid. . . .
 Well-researched and beautifully lyrical.”

 Lambda Literary Awards Finalist

 Milkweed Prize for Children's Literature